InterAl/parallel-test-runner/README.md

 Now you can simply execute ./parallelTestRunner.js to run your tests.

+### Flaky tests
+Running the tests in parllel might cause some of them to fail randomly.
+This is probably because you have concurrency issues in your tests or production code.
+You can try including them in the slowTestPatterns, which will run them in a separate job.

+### CLI support
-I might add a CLI support in the future.
+Might be added in the future.